Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Dawn Wildlife Safari

-The Staff on board have binoculars and are masters at seeking out the wildlife hidden in the dense forest.
-We pass the binoculars around and see the gibbons enjoying their early morning routines.
+The Staff on board has binoculars and is masterful at seeking out the wildlife hidden in the dense forest.
+We pass the binoculars and see the gibbons enjoying their early morning routines.

 Trekking Tour